mpi-sws-rse/datablox/README.rst

 ==============

-See docs folder for the description of configuration language. blox_meta folder contains documentation and requirements for individual elements.
+See docs folder for the description of configuration language. blox_meta folder contains documentation and requirements for individual blocks.

 Copyright 2011, MPI-SWS and genForma Corporation